saitaiky/notebook/docs/docs/software-development/system-design/security/authentication/oauth.md

 ## OAuth for Native Applications

-:::infoThe only difference is that Mobile application can't use client secret compared with web application!
+:::info The only difference is that Mobile application can't use client secret compared with web application!
 Mobile apps differ from web server apps in OAuth implementation, particularly because it's unsafe to include client secrets in mobile apps.
 The client secret, if embedded in the app's code, can be extracted by anyone who downloads and decompiles the app, compromising security.
 Therefore, unlike web apps that securely store and use client secrets on the server, mobile apps avoid using client secrets altogether.
 Instead, they rely on methods like PKCE to securely handle the authorization code exchange.
 The flow is almost the same as above diagram in OAuth for Server-Side Applications but the only difference is at ③, the post body of the `POST` request doesn't have `client_secret`
 ```
 client_id=CLIENT_ID&